 Solidarity its about people, not Nations, about results, not fixed political agenda, about fluid processes, not bureaucracy, inclusiveness not vertical relations.

 Is it here when we realize that it must be a human-centered strategy rather than a State-centered one.
 The European Union is an agreement among Nations, not people, but impacts deeply the lives of all.
 Making of the Union a not real union of States but hard machinery of negotiation processes and bureaucracy that results in inefficiency and a sense of losing sovereignty.
-Instead, if we strengthen the role of the EU Representative Offices we enter into a better distribution of power.
+Instead, if we strengthen the role of the EU Representative Offices we would achieve a better distribution of power.

 The role of each State is becoming more about a “link” with Brussels rather than an open relation of communications and truly results-driven action.
 Just to see the aid provided for COVID19 or the infamous austerity measures imposed by Troika in the past global financial crisis, invite us to reflect on the real assessment of needs to get into a resilient European Union of Nations and not a resilient European Union institution.